-Some people with irritable bowel syndrome (IBS) may develop hemorrhoids due to altered bowel movements, straining to pass stool, or a lack of fiber in the diet.
+Some people with irritable bowel syndrome (IBS) may develop hemorrhoids due to bowel movement changes, straining to pass stools, or a lack of fiber in the diet.

 People can often treat hemorrhoids at home, but it may sometimes be necessary for a doctor to perform a medical procedure.

 In this article, we discuss IBS and how it links to hemorrhoids.
 We also explain the treatment options that doctors might offer and provide tips for preventing hemorrhoids and managing the symptoms at home.